phoityne/pms-mcpb/README.md

 # pms-mcpb

 `pms-mcpb` is a utility project for creating `.mcpb` packages.
 It is used to build and distribute `.mcpb` packages for the [`pty-mcp-server`](https://github.com/phoityne/pty-mcp-server).
-The generated packages can be downloaded from the [`download`](https://github.com/phoityne/pms-mcpb/tree/main/download) folder.
+The generated packages can be downloaded from the [Release Tags](https://github.com/phoityne/pms-mcpb/tags).

 The `.mcpb` format is a standardized archive format that bundles an MCP server and its related tools in a structure that AI applications can correctly recognize and utilize.
 It serves as an official packaging and deployment method — and is the **official deployment format for Claude Code**.
 For details on the `.mcpb` archive structure and available reference tooling, see: [**mcpb on GitHub**](https://github.com/anthropics/mcpb)